woss/fork-polkadot-js-api/substrate/storage.md

 - **interface**: `api.query.staking.erasValidatorPrefs`
 - **summary**:   Similarly to `ErasStakers` this holds the preferences of validators.

-  This is keyed fist by the era index to allow bulk deletion and then the stash account.
+  This is keyed first by the era index to allow bulk deletion and then the stash account.

   Is it removed after `HISTORY_DEPTH` eras.